galenseilis/siast/README.md

 ## Overview

-This is your new Kedro project with Kedro-Viz setup, which was generated using `kedro 0.19.6`.
+This project was was generated using `kedro 0.19.6`.

-Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.
+Take a look at the [Kedro documentation](https://docs.kedro.org) for more information on Kedro.

 ## How to install dependencies